eolatham/smarthome-dashboard-simulation/team_norms.md

 Our team will use the following mediums to communicate:

-- Zoom for team meetings
+- Microsoft Teams for team meetings
 - Telegram for group text conversations
-- Clubhouse for task documentation and progress tracking
+- Shortcut (PKA Clubhouse) for task documentation and progress tracking
 - Descriptive commit messages on GitLab

 ### Norm #2